 GASB Statement No. 83 "Certain Asset Retirement Obligations" will be effective for the Department for the year ended December 31, 2020.
 GASB Statement No. 83 addresses accounting and financial reporting for certain asset retirement obligations ("AROs").
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in GASB Statement No. 83.
+The implementation of GASB Statement No. 83 had no impact on the Department's financial statements for the year ended December 31, 2020.

 GASB Statement No. 84 "Fiduciary Activities" will be effective for the Department for the year ended December 31, 2020.
 GASB Statement No. 84 improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-GASB Statement No. 84 establishes criteria for identifying fiduciary activities of all state and local governments.
-The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
-Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
+GASB Statement No. 84 establishes criteria for identifying fiduciary activities of all governments, the focus of which is whether a government is controlling the assets of the fiduciary activity and the beneficiaries with whom a fiduciary relationship exists.
+Separate criteria are included to identify fiduciary component units that are fiduciary activities.
+As a result of the implementation of GASB Statement No. 84 the Department reported the Police Pension Fund as a component unit for the year ended December 31, 2020.

 GASB Statement No. 88 "Certain Disclosures Related to Debt including Direct Borrowings and Direct Placements" will be effective for the Department for the year ended December 31, 2020.
 GASB Statement No. 88 improves the information that is disclosed in the notes to financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 GASB Statement No. 88 defines debt for purposes of disclosure in notes to financial statements as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date the contractual obligation is established.
+The implementation of GASB Statement No. 88 had no impact on the Department's financial statements for the year ended December 31, 2020.

 GASB Statement No. 90 "Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61" will effective for the Department for the year ended December 31, 2020.
 GASB Statement No. 90 improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
-A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
+A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment or permanent fund.
 Those governments and funds should measure the majority equity interest at fair value.
+The implementation of GASB Statement No. 90 had no impact on the Department's financial statements for the year ended December 31, 2020.